-If applicable industry basic tables are used in lieu of company experience as the anticipated experience assumptions, or if the level of credibility of the data as provided in Section 9.C.5 is less than 20%, the prudent estimate assumptions for each mortality segment shall equal the respective mortality rates in the applicable industry basic tables as provided in Section 9.C.3, including any applicable improvement pursuant to Section 9.C.3.g, plus the prescribed margin as provided in Section 9.C.6.c, plus any applicable additional margin pursuant to Section 9.C.6.d.v and/or Section 9.C.6.d.vi.
+If applicable industry basic tables are used in lieu of company experience as the anticipated experience assumptions, or if the level of credibility of the data as provided in Section 9.C.5 is less than 20%, the prudent estimate assumptions for each mortality segment shall equal the respective mortality rates in the applicable industry basic tables as provided in Section 9.C.3, adjusted as necessary pursuant to Section 9.C.7.e and for any applicable improvement pursuant to Section 9.C.3.g, plus the prescribed margin as provided in Section 9.C.6.c, plus any applicable additional margin pursuant to Section 9.C.6.d.v and/or Section 9.C.6.d.vi.
+Future mortality improvement, pursuant to Section 9.C.7.f, shall be applied to the prudent estimate assumption for mortality.

 Section 9.C.7.b.vi:

 Beginning in the first policy duration after policy duration E, the prudent estimate mortality assumptions for each policy in a given mortality segment are determined as a weighted average of the company experience mortality rates with margins and the applicable industry basic table with margins, in which the weights on the company rates grade linearly from 100% down to 0%.
 This grading must be completed—i.e., must reach 100% of industry table—no later than the beginning of the first policy duration after policy duration Z (the determination of the applicable industry basic table is described in Section 9.C.3).
-Thus, the prudent estimate mortality rate, prior to any adjustments pursuant to Sections 9.C.7.c, 9.C.7.d and 9.C.7.e below, is:
+Thus, the prudent estimate mortality rate, prior to any adjustments pursuant to Sections 9.C.7.c, 9.C.7.d, 9.C.7.e, and 9.C.7.f below, is:

 VM-20 Section 9.C.7.f (new section):

+Twenty years of future mortality improvement that the company anticipates beyond the valuation date shall be applied to the prudent estimate assumptions for mortality, using prudent future mortality improvement factors no greater than the loaded factors determined by the SOA, adopted by LATF, and published on the SOA website, at [link/reference to SOA site TBD].

+Guidance Note: Mortality improvement may be positive or negative (i.e., deterioration).
+The anticipated mortality improvement may be lower than the rates published by the SOA, even zero, for example, if the company’s best estimate for mortality improvement for a particular block, such as simplified issue, is lower.
+Prior to adoption by LATF of the first set of future mortality improvement factors, the future mortality improvement rates shall be 0%.

+To allow time for companies to reflect the updated mortality improvement rates, the rates that are to be used in the year-end YYYY valuation should be adopted by LATF and published on the SOA website by September of YYYY.
+If this timeline is not met, then at the company’s option they may use the mortality improvement rates for the prior year (year YYYY-1).

 VM-31 Section 3.D.3.i:

-Adjustments for Mortality Improvement – Description of and rationale for any adjustments to the mortality assumptions for mortality improvement up to the valuation date.
-Such a description shall include the assumed start and end dates of the improvements and a table of the annual improvement percentage(s) used, separately for company experience and the industry basic table(s), along with a sample calculation of the adjustment (e.g., for a male preferred nonsmoker age 45).
+Mortality Improvement – Description of and rationale for the mortality improvement assumptions applied up to the valuation date and the mortality improvement assumptions applied beyond the valuation date.
+Such a description shall include the assumed start and end dates of the improvements and a table of the annual improvement percentage(s) used, both without and with margin, separately for company experience and the industry basic table(s), along with a sample calculation of the adjustment (e.g., for a male preferred nonsmoker age 45).

 VM-31 Section 3.D.11.c.i: